choltz95/story-understanding-amt/README.md

 ```

 #### Rejecting Work
-If you are unhappy with the work done and want to reject the work, you can call the following command (please note that rejecting work harms worker's rating on the site and can influence their ability to find other work):
+If you want to reject the work, you can call the following command:
 ```
 python reject_hits.py --hit_ids_file=tmp/hit_ids.txt
 ```